Pinfish Range

 - Swivel, barrel

-- Weight, 1-2 ounce depending on water conditions
+- Weight, 1 to 2 ounces depending on water depth and current

 The idea is to thread all of the hooks on your mainline and then tie dropper loop knots to finish each hook.
 It sounds much more daunting than it is.
 Be sure to watch the video, and I think you will agree.
 Once you have made your rig, I suggest tipping your hooks with fresh squid or, even better, small shrimp pieces.
 Squid will undoubtedly stay hooked for more extended periods, but I find that I catch dozens more pinfish when using fresh shrimp pieces.
 I have tested these methods hundreds of times, and shrimp beat out squid 98% of the time.